Skip to main content

 DescriptionFeeBuffer

-Monthly Maximum Charge The Monthly Maximum Charge (MMC) is a monthly cap on Unarranged Overdraft charges.
-The MMC is the most you'd pay each month in interest and fees combined.
+Monthly Maximum Charge The Monthly Maximum Charge (MMC) is a monthly cap on Unarranged Overdraft interest.
+The MMC is the most you’d pay each month in such interest.

 1. Each current account will set a monthly maximum charge for: